Paul Erdős in 1992

 The Internet has made this program available to students around the world.
 Every month, eight problems are posted for each of three age groups.
 Students are asked not only to solve the problems but also to present the reasoning in their solutions.
 If a student submits an incorrect solution or is simply having trouble with a problem, a teacher will offer hints as to how to go about solving the problem, giving students multiple chances to succeed.

-Starting this year, the Sharma Kamala Educational Trust is sponsoring the participation of students from India.
+The Sharma Kamala Educational Trust is sponsoring the participation of students from India.
 So, if you are a student living in India, please, send your solutions to:

 In your first e-mail, please indicate your name, your grade/age, the name of your school, and the city where you live.
 Make sure that you indicate the number of the problem you are responding to.
 For proper identification, every e-mail you send should include your name.

 The solution to a problem should include the results and your reasoning.
 Make sure that you try to find all the possible solutions for a problem.
 Your reasoning has to be given in English, but do not be discouraged if English is your second language.
 If we have a question about your answer, we will contact you.

 Try to send your answers by the last day of the month for the posted problem, however solutions to any of the problems will be accepted until April 30, 2023.
 (You are welcome to participate in higher grade groups by solving their problems.)

 You get five points for a thorough solution with reasoning if you started to work on the problem and sent in your solution of that problem by the end of the month it was posted.
 You must receive at least one point for your solution you submit during the month it was posted in order to qualify for all 5 points for that problem by the end of April, 2023.
 If you miss this deadline, and you start working on a problem in a later month than it was posted, you can receive a maximum of only 4 point for that problem (not 5 points)!
 You can receive fewer points for a partial solution or solution with no reasoning, and more points if you find additional different solutions or prove more than required.